elasticpath/react-pwa-reference-storefront/documentation/practices.md

 Featured Product handlers use the global product attribute `Featured`.
 Use the attribute's boolean value to indicate when a product is designated a featured product.
 You can set the global attribute for each product in the catalog within the Commerce Manager.
 The React PWA Reference Storefront uses the tag to display a customizable banner for the featured product.

+Dynamic Bundle Configuration uses the Elastic Path Accelerator for implementing Dynamic Bundles for products, which is distributed under a separate license.
+For more information, visit the Elastic Path Accelerators Github Repository upon successful activation of your Elastic Path license.

 ## ARKit Quick Look Example

 **Apple ARKit Augmented Reality Quick Look Integration**